Pope reverses Benedict, reimposes restrictions on Latin Mass

 The opportunity offered by Benedict, the pope said in a letter to bishops accompanying the new law, was instead “exploited to widen the gaps, reinforce the divergences, and encourage disagreements that injure the Church, block her path, and expose her to the peril of division.”

-Francis said he was “saddened" that the use of the old Mass “is often characterized by a rejection not only of the liturgical reform, but of the Vatican Council II itself, claiming, with unfounded and unsustainable assertions, that it betrayed the Tradition and the ‘true Church.’”
+Francis said he was “saddened" that the use of the old Mass was accompanied by a rejection of Vatican II itself “with unfounded and unsustainable assertions that it betrayed the Tradition and the ‘true Church.’”

+Christopher Bellitto, professor of church history at Kean University, said Francis was right to intervene, noting that Benedict's original decision had had a slew of unintended consequences that not only created internal divisions but temporarily roiled relations with Jews.

+“Francis hits it right on the head with his observation that Benedict’s 2007 loosening of regulations against the Latin rite allowed others to use it for division," he said.
+“The blowback proves his point."

-Traditionalists and Catholics attached to the old liturgy were devastated.
-Some of these Catholics already were among Francis' fiercest critics, with some accusing him of heresy for having, for example, opened the door to letting divorced and civilly remarried Catholics have Communion.
+The blowback was indeed fierce, though it's also likely that many will simply ignore Francis' decree and continue on as before with sympathetic bishops.
+Some of these traditionalists and Catholics already were among Francis' fiercest critics, with some accusing him of heresy for having opened the door to letting divorced and civilly remarried Catholics receive Communion.

-Rorate Caeli, a popular traditionalist blog, said Francis’ “attack” was the strongest rebuke of a pope against his predecessors in living memory.
+Rorate Caeli, a popular traditionalist blog run out of the U.S., said Francis’ “attack” was the strongest rebuke of a pope against his predecessors in living memory.

-“Shocking, and terrifying,” the group tweeted.
 “Francis HATES US.
 Francis HATES Tradition.
-Francis HATES all that is good and beautiful.”
+Francis HATES all that is good and beautiful,” the group tweeted.
+But it concluded: “FRANCIS WILL DIE, THE LATIN MASS WILL LIVE FOREVER."

-Nick Donnelly, a tradition-minded deacon active on social media, termed Francis’ new law “the wither & die” law.

-“Bergoglio’s attack on the Mass of the Ages is much worse than feared,” he tweeted, referring to Francis, who was born as Jorge Mario Bergoglio.
+Messa in Latino, an Italian traditionalist blog, was also blistering in its criticism.

+“Mercy always and only for sinners (who are not asked to repent) but no mercy for those few traditional Catholics," the blog said Friday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.